-Let’s take a look at what they are, and then you can decide what you want to do about them after you’ve read all the information we have for you.
+Let’s take a look at what they are, and then you can decide what you want to do about them after you’ve read all the information we have for you:

 What are those Yellow Mushrooms?

-Leucocoprinus birnbaumii Identification
+How to Identify Leucocoprinus birnbaumii

-Indoor identification of the yellow houseplant mushroom is really easy.
+Indoor identification of the Yellow Houseplant mushroom is really easy.
 If there are small yellow mushrooms growing alongside your houseplants, they are probably Leucocoprinus birnbaumii, or simply, yellow mushrooms.

 To be one hundred percent sure, you can identify them by looking for the following characteristics: